JasonKoopmans/StringMix/README.md

 Handling these unstructured strings as proper names is tough as they are.
-But if they were broken them up into word parts (tokenizing) and tags are applied to those parts (catagorizing) it gets much easier to process them, even turning them into another class.
+But if they were broken them up into word parts (tokenizing) and tags are applied to those parts (categorizing) it gets much easier to process them, even turning them into another class.

 ### Terms:

-- **Tokenizing**: The process of mechanically separating an imput string into its component parts
+- **Tokenizing**: The process of separating an input string into its component parts
 - **Token**: In most tokenizing schemes (including the default for this library) its roughly analogous to a word
 - **`LexiconEntry`**: An identification of expected input and the tags that should be